michalbogacz/scala-bazel-monorepo/projects/service-2/README.md

 # Service 2

-Example of one of microservices, can use shared `commons`
+An example of microservices using shared `commons`